 And finally, outsourcing delivery is an impactful way to increase capacity at your business when you’re short-staffed.
 It’s labor intensive and can eat away at hours of your employee time – not to mention being expensive to manage and often inefficient.
 One issue we often hear from customers is that their employees often don’t have vehicles that can transport oversized items and they can only handle limited orders.

-Roadie allows you to get up and running with delivery in a single day – no setup fees and a predictable delivery cost so you can price accurately.
+Roadie allows you to get up and running with delivery in a single day – no setup fees and a predictable delivery cost so you can price accurately, whether you want to offer anything from home good, automotive, grocery, or construction supply delivery.
 Because Roadie provides on-demand delivery in a 100-mile radius, you can leverage it to keep your employees in house and potentially reduce your headcount needs.

 Grow Your Business & Expand Your Reach

 While the next few months will no doubt be challenging for small businesses as they navigate reopening, creatively managing your employee resources can help overcome the difficulties of a smaller labor pool.